aoloe/MarkdownPresenter/pipe_rmll.md

     ale  25829 Apr 10 22:50 mikado.png

 <!--
 The Unix pipe is a very powerfull tool, that in a rather simple way, make programs communicate.
-The only condition being, that each program can read text as input and can output text as a result of the process.
+The basic principle being, that each program can read text as input and can output text as a result of the process.
-But already this rather simple example, shows the limits of the pipe: the size is sorted by it's alphabetic order, not the numeric one: so 20040 comes before 2374.
-Not that I doubt that there is a way to get it done with a simple pipe!
-But you can guess that with more complex graphical data, the complexity can very fast become unmanegeable.
+But already this rather simple example, shows the limits of the pipe: I've tried to list the files in the current directoy and get them sorted by size -- well, without using the built-in option -- the size is sorted by it's alphabetic order, not the numeric one: so 20040 comes before 2374.
+Not that I doubt that there is a way to get it done with the pipe and a few more tools or options!
+But you can guess that with more complex data, as example graphical ones, the complexity can very fast become unmanegeable.
 -->

 !